huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Embed the Dataset Viewer in a webpage

 You can embed the Dataset Viewer in your own webpage using an iframe.
 The URL to use is `https://huggingface.co/datasets/<namespace>/<dataset-name>/embed/viewer`, where `<namespace>` is the owner of the dataset and `<dataset-name>` is the name of the dataset.
-You can also pass other parameters like the configuration, split, filter, search or selected row.
+You can also pass other parameters like the configuration (or subset), split, filter, search or selected row.

 For more information see our guide on [How to embed the Dataset Viewer in a webpage](./datasets-viewer-embed).